 For example, you may also want to run a search that uses multiple categories.

 Let’s say that you know that you have an hour or so to work on an experiential activity.
 You don’t have any available funding, and the seating doesn’t allow for anything except sharing to your right and left, so pairs or small group work is needed.
 Moreover, you think your group needs to work on self-awareness and openness.
 You input these parameters into the simple search dialogue boxes.

 AAC&U: Self-awareness, Openness

-The results are Barnga, D-I-E, and Sherlock Holmes.
+The results are Barnga, Cross-Cultural Values, D-I-E, and Sherlock Holmes.
 You take a sneak peek: Barnga requires playing cards.
+You need access to a book you haven’t purchased (yet) and handouts for Cross-Cultural Values.
 Sherlock Holmes requires “four to six packets of three to four small objects.”
 You’ve waited until the last minute to get this ready, so you don’t have time to collect materials.
-The good news is… the third choice—the D-I-E—provides a PowerPoint and a link to a journal article that demonstrates pedagogical efficacy.
+The good news is… the last choice—the D-I-E—provides a PowerPoint and a link to a journal article that demonstrates pedagogical efficacy.
 A few materials are listed, but the PowerPoint offers a no-additional materials alternative.
 Some dear soul has even included notes as to what you could do in combination with D-I-E, in case there is extra time.
 The learning objectives look exactly like what you are looking for.
 D-I-E it is!

 2. An advanced search